Business Laws of Singapore 2022: Complete Guide Before Registration

 Qualification for Annual Leave:

 Your employee shall be entitled to a yearly break if he or she has served you for at least three months.
-The amount of yearly leaves an employee is entitled to is determined by the number of years they have worked for the organization.
+The amount of yearly leaves an employee is entitled to be determined by the number of years they have worked for the organization.

 PDPA & GDPR